Skip to main content

 number of steps to reach original number

-In the above two functions, we can see that logarithm helps us to figure out how many times the base must be multiplied to get original number.
-So even for exponential growth, logarithm helps us to find how many steps it took to reach that value.
+In the two functions above, the logarithm tells us how many times to multiply the base to get the original number.
+Even for exponential growth, it tells us how many steps it took to reach a value.

-Because logarithm of gives the number of times the base must be multiplied to reach the original number.
+The logarithm gives the count of multiplications to reach the original number.

 Graphs